araamz/Stipes/README.md

 ### Frontend Routing

 The application's frontend routing uses React Router to create two differnt page with outlets being used to switch nested views in each page.
 The routing scheme is located within `index.js` and features use of URL parameters and an index route.
 The URL parameters are **story_id** and **goal_id** and used to identify goals assoicated to user stories and select user stories themselves.
 The index route is used to display a default view by the parent route which is displayed by the default view for `/` route being the `<App />` component.
 This page is used to display all user stories.
 The index route is also included to the second page with `/:story_id` route being the `<ViewGoals />` component.
-This page is sued to display all the goals associated to the selected user story in the url parameter.
+This page is used to display all the goals associated to the selected user story in the url parameter.

 ```
 |----/